 - 150 g Sugar

-- In a bowl combine cottage cheese and butter (room temperature).
+- In a bowl combine Ricotta cheese and butter (room temperature).
 Mix with a hand mixer or stand mixer with the paddle attachment.

 - Add sifted flour, vanilla, and baking powder.
 Mix till everything is incorporated.